bagh2178/ModelServer/README.md

 # ModelServer

-ModelServer is a framework for deploying models that isolates the model environment from the project environment and decoups the model code from the project code.
-Information is transferred between the model code and the project code over tcp.
-Currently, Hexmove Robot are supported.
-You can install ModelServer on robot and upper computer, then call api on upper computer to read and control robot.
+ModelServer is a framework for deploying models on a host computer and remotely calling API over the Internet to read and control robots.
+Hexmove Robot is currently supported.

 ## On Upper Computer